-From Eminence, an Inspirational Romance
+From Eminence, a Romance

 During one evening while the soldier lay sleeping on his mat on the floor of a side room, and Ahnna vigilantly sat close by, cutting out cloth to be used for fresh bandages, she overheard her father and the doctor in the wide foreroom in the middle of the house.
 They were discussing the house’s one remaining war patient.